falangjoe/self-driving/CarND-Advanced-Lane-Lines/writeup_template.md

 ### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I created the thresholded binary image using just the saturation hls color component.
 I am sure that there are a lot better ones that could be used, but experimenting became a big time suck and I was not getting great results.
-To improve it using the current approach, I would just look at what other had done.
+To improve it using the current approach, I would just look at what others have done.
 It seems like there could be a more robust approach using convolutional networks and maybe computationally less expensive, but generating training data is an issue.
 You would need the videos along with lane line positions.

 I averaged the last 10 frames to get the current line fit and curvature.
 This made things jump around less, but I would still get bad frames.
 Therefore, before accepting a new frame, I would check the L1 distance between the curve and the previous average.
 If the L1 distance was two big, I would skip the frame.
 Removing these frames, fixed failures that would occur.
-Beyond the L1 distance, it seems we need for metrics to accept or reject frames.
-Also, I need some way of tracking the rejections to know when to apply sliding windows again.
+Beyond the L1 distance, it needs better metrics to accept or reject frames.
+Also, it needs some way of tracking the rejections to know when to apply sliding windows again.